AFM-SPM/TopoStats/docs/contributing.md

 We also like to ensure the code passes [pylint](https://github.com/PyCQA/pylint) which helps identify code duplication and reduces some of the [code smells](https://en.wikipedia.org/wiki/Code_smell) that we are all prone to making.
+A `.pylintrc` is included in the repository.
 Currently this isn't strictly applied but it is planned for part of the CI/CD pipeline and so we would be grateful if you could lint your code before making Pull Requests.

-#### Typing
+### Typing

 Whilst Python is a dynamically typed language (that is the type of an object is determined dynamically) the use of Type Hints is strongly encouraged as it makes reading and understanding the code considerably easier for contributors.
 For more on Type Hints see [PEP483](https://peps.python.org/pep-0483/) and [PEP484](https://peps.python.org/pep-0484/)

-#### Documentation
+### Documentation

 All classes, methods and functions should have [Numpy Docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) defining their functionality, parameters and return values and pylint will note and report the absence of docstrings